jimmery/Antonio/904255069/readme.txt

     3. Maintaining a path of lineage for the locate function to help with insertion.
         We additionally created a helper fuction for locate to allow us to implement the locate method recursively.

+2D:

+We turned in project 2C two days late.
+However, what we turned in was unfinished.
+Frustrated and unpleased with the results, we continued to work afterward, in hopes to finish, even if we couldn't get points for the changes that we did.
+We are now submitting a completed version 3 hours after the 2 day deadline.
+We will let the TAs and professors decide what they want to do with this version of the submission, but we hope that at least we can get some credit for it.

+Implementation Details:
+    1. When evaluating a select query on a key attribute, we iterate through the list of constraints and tighten the "min" and "max" bounds.
+If at any point we encounter a conflicting constraint(i.e. key < 10 and key > 20), then we short circuit the process because we know that there will be no matching tuples returned.
+    2. After iterating through all bounds constraining conditions, we evaluate the remaining conditions on the subset of keys that fall were not key constraining bounds.
+If we are not evaluating a condition on a key attribute, we simply search through the entire table.

+Troubles we came across in fixing previous parts:
+    1. Figuring out a segmentation fault caused by not initializing the buffers correctly.
+        This one took the longest time and was the most frustrating.
+    2. Editing some bugs with the B+ tree.
+        We had a good number of our > and < signs backward.
+    3. Our readForward function was definitely not correct in the past.